Priscifab/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the content of the file etc
+display the content of two files